avg —

 Instructions

-Cut the raw potatoes into cubes and rinse under running water for proper finished clean preparation.
+Cut the raw potatoes into cubes and rinse under running water.

 The piece of beef needs to be thawed and cut into small sticks with a sharp knife.